InterVarsity's Commitment to Ethnic Reconciliation & Justice

 Conclusion

-As followers of Christ engaged in reaching an unbelieving yet searching segment of society, we are convinced that a wide variety of multiethnic expressions in worship and witness offers to invite, visible evidence of the reality of God’s kingdom.
-We look forward to the fulfillment of the Great Commission together, and together to be counted among that “great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb” (Revelation 7:9).
+As followers of Christ called to reach an unbelieving yet searching segment of society, InterVarsity is convinced that the manifold grace of God expressed in multiethnic worshipping communities offers inviting, visible evidence that God is bringing all things together under Christ who enacts justice, righteousness, reconciliation and unity amongst all people.
+We look forward together to being counted among that “great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb” (Revelation 7:9).